Jose Mari Chan: Early life

-Jose Mari Lim Chan was born on March 11, 1945, in Iloilo City and was the first-born child of Antonio Chan and Florencia Lim.
+Chan was born José Mari Chan y Lim on March 11, 1945, in Iloilo City and was the first-born child of Antonio Chan and Florencia Lim.
 His father was an immigrant from Fujian, China who came to the Philippines at age 13 and started a sugar trading company in Bacolod.
 Chan's mother was the only child of a Chinese-Filipino couple.

 Chan was exposed to music in his childhood with his maternal grandmother from Cebu often playing music at their house and his mother being a pianist.
+He was an alumnus of Sacred Heart School-Jesuit (the now Ateneo de Cebu).
 He was also accompanied by the family's house helper to participate in the radio program Children's Hour on DYRI where children performed the piano, sang, and recited poetry.
 At school he was often selected to perform in school programs.
 Paul Anka and Neil Sedaka are among the songwriters which served as his inspiration in his childhood.
 Chan wrote his first song at age 13.

 Chan's father was supportive of his involvement in Children's Hour but was reluctant of supporting his music career by the time he was age 14 or 15 when he began composing songs.
 His father was concerned their Chinese background would put Chan at a disadvantage in the music industry and encouraged him to relegate his music pursuits as a hobby and to pursue a business career instead.
-When Chan reminded the older gentleman that he did have a flair for composing, he was told that that particular field "would not be enough to support a family."
-It was then he realized the wisdom and concern voiced by his parent.
+When Chan reminded the older gentleman that he did have a flair for composing, he was told that that particular field "would not be enough to support a family".

-Chan attended the Ateneo de Manila University where he met fellow musician Ramon Jacinto of RJ & the Riots.
+He attended the Ateneo de Manila University where he met fellow musician Ramon Jacinto of RJ & the Riots.
 He graduated with a Bachelor of Arts Degree in Economics in 1967.